tayganr/lakehouse/modules/module01c.md

 ## 9. Data flow (Derived column - addHash)

+In this step, we are adding a new column called `Hash` to the `existingRecords`.
+This column is calculated by calling the **md5 function** against the columns.
+The md5 function returns a 32-character hex string which can be used to calculate a fingerprint for a row.

 1. Click the **[+]** icon to the right of `existingRecords`, under **Schema modifier** select **Derived Column**

     ![ALT](../images/module01c/067.png)